skgithub14/compareDFx/README.md

     non-`NA` values for all `id_cols` therefore these rows will not be marked as `"matched"`, `"addition"`, `"deletion"`, or `"changed"`.
     The user should fix these errors and re-run the comparison.

+The next three columns are hidden by default, but can be shown by clicking the “+” in the top left corner of the worksheet:

 - `change group`: if `discrepancy` contains `"changed"` this column will be populated with an arbitrary number that links changed records